 “I will.
 Later.”

 Once again, Ethan felt his hands brushing across George and Ben’s hair and he sighed as he stood up.
-Clare was right – he desperately needed to sleep.
+She was far too young to be burdened with caring for her brothers, but Claire was right – he desperately needed to sleep.

 “I’ll sit with them for a while.
 You really do need to get some rest.”